Tools & Workflow

 Firefly AI Integration

-Generative Fill and Expand are game-changers.
+Generative Fill and Expand are legitimate game-changers.
 Create realistic backgrounds, extend images, and remove objects with AI that understands context and lighting.

 Non-Destructive Workflow